Wi-Fi 8: an invisible revolution...

 • a reduction in consumption on the client side,

-• smarter management of activity and sleep periods,
+• smarter management of active and standby periods,

-• a direct impact on the autonomy of devices (IoT, tablets, industrial equipment).
+• a direct impact on the battery life of devices (IoT, tablets, industrial equipment).

-In a world where Wi-Fi is omnipresent, this point becomes strategic.
+In a world where Wi-Fi is ubiquitous, this point becomes strategic.

 How will we know we are using Wi-Fi 8?